CAST IRON PLANT

 DIG THIS

+A cast iron plant (Aspidistra elatior) can sometimes grow little spiky, purple flowers at soil level.
 The flowers are quite mysterious as experts are still unsure what pollinates them.
 They are a rare sighting, especially for indoor cast iron plants.
 So if you ever see one, consider yourself lucky!

 Black outline of a thumbs-up gesture on a white background